wowgr8/sabor-casero/README.md

 ## Description <a id="description"></a>

-A React application for Sabor Casero, a local food truck in Portland, Oregon.
+A React application for Korita Sabor Casero, a local food truck in Portland, Oregon.
 The user can see Sabor Casero's menu, location on a map, and hours of operation.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)